Virginia Tech® home

 • General Item

-Dairy Complex
+Dairy Complex at Kentland Farm

 The Dairy Complex at Kentland Farm is a state-of-the-art facility which allows the efficient use of land with upgrades and incorporated technologies.
 The 256 milking cows are housed in a freestall barn where feed consumption can be monitored for research.
 Sand bedding is recycled using a weeping wall system for manure management.
 Our herd was the first in the nation with both AFILab and Pedometer Plus systems.